jaglinux/de-tweet/README.md

 This project aims to develop the decentralized version of social media- Twitter.

-Basic features like tweeting, liking tweet, creating user profile , following other users etc
+Basic salient features like tweeting, liking a tweet, following other users,creating user profile etc are included in the first release of this project.

-are slated for the MVP.

-Built on top of Scaffold-Eth
+The project is built on top of Scaffold-Eth with smart contract developed using Solidity.

 # 🏗 Scaffold-ETH